 - Adversarial: The packets' arrival time and length are governed by an adversary.
-We define an adversarial arrival pattern as a collection of packet arrivals caused by the adversary. - Stochastic: We consider a probabilistic distribution $D_a$ , under which packets arrive at the sending station and a probabilistic distribution $D_s$ , for the length of the packets.
-In particular, we assume packets arriving according to a Poisson process with parameter $\lambda > 0$ .
-When considering two packet lengths, $\ell{min}$ and $\ell{max}$ , each packet that arrives is assigned one of the two lengths independently, with probabilities p > 0 and q > 0 respectively, where p + q = 1.
+We define an adversarial arrival pattern as a collection of packet arrivals caused by the adversary. - Stochastic: We consider a probabilistic distribution D_a, under which packets arrive at the sending station and a probabilistic distribution D_s, for the length of the packets.
+In particular, we assume packets arriving according to a Poisson process with parameter λ > 0.
+When considering two packet lengths, l{min} and l{max}, each packet that arrives is assigned one of the two lengths independently, with probabilities p > 0 and q > 0 respectively, where p + q = 1.

 Packet bit errors.
 We consider an adversary that controls the bit errors of the packets transmitted over the link.
 An adversarial error pattern is defined as a collection of error events on the link caused by the adversary.
 More precisely, an error event at time t specifies that an instantaneous error occurs on the link at time t, so the packet that happens to be on the link at that time is corrupted with bit errors.
-A corrupted packet transmission is considered to be unsuccessful, therefore the packet needs to be retransmitted in full.
-Even though we focus mainly on the instantaneous feedback mechanism for the notification of the sender about the error (the sending station is notified about the bit error as soon as it happens), in the case of deferred feedback the sending station is fully received by the receiving end of the link.
+A corrupted packet transmission is unsuccessful, therefore the packet needs to be retransmitted in full.
+As mentioned before, we consider an instantaneous feedback mechanism for the notification of the sender about the error.
+The instant the packet suffers a bit error the sending station is notified (and hence it can stop transmitting the remainder of the packet - if any).

 The power of the adversary.
-Adversarial models are typically used to argue about the algorithm's behavior in worstcase scenarios.
+Adversarial models are typically used to argue about the algorithm's behavior in worst-case scenarios.
 In this work we assume an adaptive adversary that knows the algorithm and the history of the execution up to the current point in time.
 In the case of stochastic arrivals, this includes all stochastic packet arrivals up to this point, and the length of the packets that have arrived.
 However it only knows the distribution but neither the exact timing nor the length of the packets arriving beyond the current time.

-Note that, in the model of adversarial arrivals the adversary has full knowledge of the computation, as it controls both packet arrivals and errors, and can simulate the behavior of the algorithm in the future (there are no random bits involved in the computation).
+Note that in the case of deterministic algorithms, in the model of adversarial arrivals the adversary has full knowledge of the computation, as it controls both packet arrivals and errors, and can simulate the behavior of the algorithm in the future (there are no random bits involved in the computation).
 This is not the case in the model with stochastic arrivals, where the adversary does not control the timing of future packet arrivals, but knows only about the packet arrival and length distributions.